Taiwan Miracle

-The Taiwan Miracle (臺灣奇蹟 (Táiwān Qíjī, Tâi-oân Kî-chek)) or Taiwan Economic Miracle refers to the rapid industrialization and economic growth of Taiwan during the latter half of the twentieth century.
+The Taiwan Miracle (臺灣奇蹟 (Táiwān Qíjī, Tâi-oân Kî-chek)) or Taiwan Economic Miracle refers to Taiwan's rapid economic development to a developed, high-income country during the latter half of the twentieth century.

-As it developed alongside Singapore, South Korea and Hong Kong, Taiwan became known as one of the "Four Asian Tigers".
-Taiwan was first developing country to adopt an export-oriented trade strategy after World War II.
+As it developed alongside South Korea, Singapore, and Hong Kong, Taiwan became known as one of the "Four Asian Tigers".
+Taiwan was the first developing country to adopt an export-oriented trade strategy after World War II.

 Background

+Premier Chen Cheng has been widely regarded as a leading architect of the Taiwan Miracle.